Christopher-DSA/Week2TempRefit/docs/daily_notes.md

 - Jared suggested breaking into groups and working on specific .py files in /routes.
 - Nithin shared plans for a group of three, focusing on the contractor HTML or new Cylinder Tag.

-# November 7, 2023
--Christopher added Secure password hashing system to auth.py -Christopher and Nithin had a meeting discussing connecting to the database

 # November 8, 2023
 - Nithin added two columns to Contractror Table [companyName = Column(String), branchId = Column(Integer)]